Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Background and Related Work

 \subsection{Interactive Points Relocation}

-Interactive point relocation is a way to overcome MDP distortions.
-For example, Dust-and-Magnet \cite{yi05dustmagnet} or iPCA \cite{jeong09ipca} can be used to steer the MDP layout based on the attribute values of the data.
-Another approach is to visualize MD data as snippet images and allow users to arrange the projection to form groups by visual proximity \cite{joia11lamp}.
-These approaches help users explore the underlying structure of MD data and generate more reliable projections.
-However, they do not prevent MDP distortions and therefore cannot guarantee correct clustering of MD data with further 2D brushing.
+Interactive point relocation is widely adopted to explore the underlying structure of MD data.
+Dust-and-Magnet \cite{yi05dustmagnet} and iPCA \cite{jeong09ipca} allow interactive steering of the MDP layout based on the attribute values.
+Another approach is to visualize MD data as snippet images and allow users to arrange MDPs by visual similarity between the snippets \cite{joia11lamp, xia23tvcg}.
+Yet another technique \cite{KruigerHSTH17} proposes brushing a cluster of points detected within one MDP layout, freezing it in position, and then visualizing the remaining data in the same layout using another MDP technique.
+However, these approaches focus on finding interesting visual cluster patterns under the MDP constraints rather than preventing distortions; thus, they can be used to identify interesting insights from MD data but cannot guarantee reliable cluster analysis.

-As flawlessly preventing distortions is impossible, some previous works aimed to locally resolve errors through relocation.
-For example, Probing Projections \cite{stahnke16tvcg} transiently relocates points based on their MD similarity with a user-selected point, so that it removes entire MN and FN distortions, but for the selected point only.
-Proxilens \cite{heulot13vamp} focuses on true MD neighbors of the selected point by pushing FN to the border of a 2D magic lens centered on that point while highlighting MN with proximity coloring\cite{aupetit07neurocomputing}.
-In contrast, instead of transiently resolving distortions around a single point, our technique performs a permanent correction of distortions related to a set of points, enabling an accurate brushing of MD clusters.
+Meanwhile, some previous works aimed to resolve errors locally through relocation.
+For example, Probing Projections \cite{stahnke16tvcg} transiently relocates points based on their MD similarity with a user-selected point so that it removes entire MN and FN distortions, but only for the selected point.
+Proxilens \cite{heulot13vamp} focuses on true MD neighbors of the selected point by pushing FN to the border of a 2D magic lens centered on that point while highlighting MN with proximity coloring \cite{aupetit07neurocomputing}.
+In contrast, instead of transiently resolving distortions around a single point, our technique maintains the correction of distortions related to a set of points, generating a persistent visual pattern (\autoref{fig:teaser}b) that enables the accurate identification and analysis of MD clusters.